yangong17/ThePriceIsRight_CarAuctionEdition/README.md

 # 🚗 The Price Is Right: Car Auction Edition

-This project is a Flask-based web game developed as a homework assignment for **STATS404 – Statistical Computing** at UCLA.
+This project is a Flask-based web game developed as a homework assignment for **STATS404 – Statistical Programming and Computing** at UCLA.

 ---